 When "1" is set for the number of days at 10:00 AM, information will be recorded in the same file until the next day at 9:59 AM.
-The number of days counted are cleared when the "Log Setup" dialog box is closed by clicking the [OK] button, or when the system goes online.
+The number of days counted is cleared and a new log file is created when the system goes online, or when the "Log Setup" dialog box is closed by changing the settings such as the number of days or the log file folder, and then clicking the [OK] button.